learningwala/w/m/content/blog/2024-reflections.md

 	Now we are stuck, we have very limited option at vadodra / ahemdabad for meaningful and well paid work.
 After eliminating many options right now we left with very few :

 	1. **Mitali ben's school :** Ravi bhai is willing to continue grant next year also, Aakansha also offered that if I can help her in some admin work of 'escape velocity grant' she can offer grant for one more year.
 With this assurance we can move to Mitali ben's school 2hrs far from vadodra and work there.
 Next year we can again search for grant.
-Also we can find out some part time / remote work if possible.
+(Inlaks Grants, The Circle incubation) Also we can find out some part time / remote work if possible.

 	**Pros :** we can work directly with children, we can develop nature education curriculum / do action reasecrh.
 Nidhi and me can work on our health, we can also be near to my family.
 We can also work with other orgs in Vadodra because it is just 2hrs away.